atharos1/MildlyInterestingGeneticAlgorithm/README.md

 >_**printBestOnEachGeneration**_ (Boolean): defines wheter each generation's best subject must be printed.

+>_**printEndingInformation**_ (Boolean): defines wheter the most optimized subject should be printed at the end of the algorithm's execution.

+>_**printBestFitnessEvolution**_ (Boolean): defines wheter an array containing each generation's best fitness should be printed at the end of the algorithm's execution.

 >_**crossoverMethod**_ (Object): defines the crossover method to be used and it's parameters.
 >>_**name**_ (String, ["_uniform_", | "_singlePoint_" | "_twoPoints_" | "_anular_"]): name of the method as defined by the _crossovers_ map in the _Main_ class method _loadGeneticAlgorithmDependencies_.
 >> When _name_ equals _uniform_, an object named **_parameters_**, containing the following properties, is also required: